- Can you start the FAFSA and save it in progress?

 - I don’t see any questions about assets on the online FAFSA.
 Why not?

-The online FAFSA uses skip-logic that will ask only the questions the student and family need to complete.
+The online FAFSA uses skip-logic that will ask only the questions the student and parent need to complete.
 You may be exempt from answering based on your previous answers.
 When you’ve completed entering your financial data, the online FAFSA will prompt you for any additional information that may be required.

 - My family is dealing with large medical bills; will that affect my financial aid?